 easyhome Leasing - Competition from U.S. based merchandise leasing companies and others in the Canadian market will increase the competition for customers and employees.
 Although the Company believes that such competition will stimulate rent to own industry growth, this increased competition could have a material adverse effect on the Company's operational results should the Company not be able to adequately respond to it.
-Other factors that may adversely affect the performance of the Leasing business are further competition from merchandise rental businesses and, to a lesser extent, rental stores that do not offer a purchase option.
+Other factors that may adversely affect the performance of the Leasing business are further competition from merchandise rental businesses, the increased sale of used furniture and electronics on-line and, to a lesser extent, rental stores that do not offer a purchase option.
 The Company also competes with discount stores and other retail outlets that offer an installment sales program or offer a financing transaction to facilitate the purchase of consumer merchandise.
 Furthermore, additional competitors, both domestic and international, may emerge since barriers to entry are relatively low.